olin/olinomic/rules.md

 _Players may not conspire or consult on the making of future rule-changes unless they are teammates._

 _This Rule was previously known as Rule 210._

+## _Repealed Rule 317_
+### _Burn Notice_
+_If any player ("The Accuser") asserts or alleges that some Set of players ("The Accused": potentially including The Accuser) are team-mates, then any member of The Accused may elect to receive a Burn Notice.
+This player is immediately penalized 5 points and is properly styled "Michael Weston" until the round is ended by any player Winning or Losing._

+_A Burn Notice formally and unchallengably nullifies any alleged teammateship between the player who elected to receive the Burn Notice and the other members of The Accused for the remainder of the current round.
+The other members of The Accused may still be accused of being teammates with each other or other players, but not as part of a team that includes the player who elected to receive the Burn Notice._

+_This Rule was previously known as Rule 216._